-Final Grade: Your final grade will be determined out of the 300 available points earned There will be no makeup exams.
-If you miss an exam for any reason, that exam will be dropped and the final will count for 200 points.
+Final Grade: Your final grade will be determined out of the 400 available points earned There will be no makeup exams.
+If you miss an exam for any reason, that exam will be replace by your final exam score.
+Also, if any midterm is lower than your final exam score, that midterm will be dropped and replace by your final exam score.
+Note that your midterm cannot replace your final exam score.
 The final exam is not optional - NO EXCEPTION